Best HELOC Lenders in Arizona (December 2024)

 Undergo a home appraisal

-Some lenders may require a home appraisal to determine your home's current market value.
-A home appraisal involves a professional assessment of your property's worth, influencing the amount you can borrow through a HELOC.
+Some lenders may require an appraisal to determine your property's current market value.
+A home appraisal involves a professional assessment of your property's worth, which can affect the amount you can borrow through a HELOC.

 6. 6